 No Worries!
 What I Hope To Bring Home From My Vacation Besides Souvenirs!

 My husband and I just got back from a marvelous week in Dominican Republic for a work/play convention sponsored by a company he often uses for many of his client’s investment portfolios.
-It always takes some adjustment getting back into the regular routine of things after being away from home for awhile, but in hopes of extending that wonderful feeling of being on vacation, here’s a few things I’d like to carry over to my everyday life from our trip!
+It always takes some adjustment getting back into the regular routine of things after being away from home for awhile, but in hopes of extending that wonderful feeling of being on vacation–here’s a few things I’d like to carry over to my everyday life from our trip!

-Greet others with a warm smile and a happy hello!
+Greet others with a happy hello!

 Obviously, it’s part of their job description, but we were always greeted with big bright smiles and a genuine “Hola” by all the workers at our resort.
 My husband asked one consistently cheerful greeter if he was always so jovial, and his reply was that by wishing everyone a happy day, it automatically made his day better too!
 “If you are happy señor, then I am happy.”
 We believed him and we were all happy!
 Why is it so hard to remember that in the large scheme of things, seeing another’s happiness most often creates our own!